+Every Thursday, she blogs about her creative lifestyle and her thoughts on the relationships we have with our space, creativity, and energy in a series called #ThinkingThursdays.
 In her free time, she likes to explore national parks with her family, meditate, cook, and honor her yoga practice.

-“I seek to honor magical thinking by personifying conceptual elements My latest body of work tells specific stories of sunsets and sunrises based on very real days that happened to me.
+“I seek to honor magical thinking by personifying the landscape of conceptual elements.
+My latest body of work tells specific stories of sunsets and sunrises based on very real days that happened to me.
 The modern world is stuffing information into cloud-technology at an exponentially fast rate.
 We are sitting in environments that are created for sensory-deprivation for long hours before heading home to look at our television screens.
 In a world where this behavior exists, I wonder how the clouds feel.
 Painting them is the closest way for me to personify them and make them as human as we are.”